coughingmouse/Korean-Romanization/README.md

 * For sibilant variants, use IPA equivalent and use of X-SAMPA is allowed
 * For combinational letters, just write them out by each compositing letter
-* Capital Latin letters are not used by default, but ⟨Q⟩, ⟨D⟩, and ⟨B⟩ may be used to abbreviate ⟨qq⟩, ⟨dd⟩, and ⟨bb⟩.
-But it's strongly not recommended, as they practice does not play well with the conventions regarding letter cases.
+* Capital Latin letters are not used by default, but ⟨Q⟩, ⟨D⟩, ⟨B⟩, ⟨C⟩ may be used to abbreviate ⟨qq⟩, ⟨dd⟩, ⟨bb⟩, and ⟨cc⟩.
+But it's strongly not recommended, as this practice does not play well with the conventions regarding letter cases.

 ### Misc.
 * Halfwidth font is strongly preferred.